This post may contain affiliate links. Please see our disclosure policy.

 Frequently Asked Questions

-Yes!
-Although it is best served warm from the oven, you can leave any leftovers to cool completely before covering and chilling in the fridge.
-Spoon portions into bowls, making sure you get the sponge and sauce, and reheat in 20 second blasts in the microwave until hot.
-I must confess, we don’t tend to have leftovers in our house…
+Although a self saucing chocolate pudding is best served warm from the oven, you can leave any leftovers to cool completely before covering and chilling in the fridge.
+Spoon portions into bowls and reheat in 20 second blasts in the microwave until hot.

 Other recipes you might like

-I have so many chocolate recipes and I know that there will be so many for you to try.
-This Airy and Rich Chocolate Mousse is a classic French recipe with only three ingredients.
-It's really delicious.
-Try Nigella's Triple Chocolate Brownies if you want something you can easily dish out.
-Or this Chocolate and Courgette Cake.
-You can't taste the courgette but it keeps the cake super moist.
-As far as celebration cakes go, this Simple Moist Chocolate Cake is perfect and also simple, or if you love white chocolate, this White Choc and Raspberry Cake is as beautiful as it is tasty.
+Try my Rich Chocolate Mousse, my Dark Chocolate Brownies with White Choc Chunks or this Chocolate and Courgette Cake.
+You can’t taste the courgette but it keeps the cake super moist.
+As far as celebration cakes go, this Simple Moist Chocolate Cake is perfect as is this White Choc and Raspberry Cake.

 Ingredients